-All subjects will have their photos taken within 30 days prior to first study treatment.
+All subjects will have their photos taken within 30 days prior to study treatment.

-- a) Obtain weight.

-- b) [REDACTED]

-[REDACTED]

-[REDACTED]

-- c) Obtain baseline 2-Dimensional photographs of the treatment area using standardized setup and settings.
+- a) Obtain weight. - b) Obtain baseline 3-Dimensional photographs of the abdomen using Vectra or similar imaging system. - c) Obtain baseline photographs of the treatment area using standardized setup and settings.